ackerm44/trailblazer/notes.md

   - See if possible to put a map with pinpointed location
 10. Fix api data on directions
 11. Create clickable link or checkbox that says "I have hiked this trail" which will then save to the users "past hikes list"
+13. Mark questions/answers on welcome page as read?
+14. Search feature to hit api for radius around city input